 What challenges will aging societies face and what innovations and solutions will prove most effective to deal with them?
 These are questions that are becoming increasingly poignant, but quite impossible to answer.
 Do the solutions that are currently being proposed actually work in real life?

-This project will offer such empirical evidence from the most advanced ‘silver market’ in the world – Japan.
-The analysis will focus on the use of high-tech home care solutions, from remote-care services to robots, exploring the daily interactions of elderly with technology.
+This project offers such empirical evidence from the most advanced ‘silver market’ in the world – Japan.
+The analysis focuses on the use of high-tech home care solutions, from remote-care services to robots, exploring the daily interactions of elderly with technology.
 The speed and intensity of Japan’s demographic change, along with the flexibility of the market and the innovative capacities of Japanese companies, offers a unique opportunity to explore the everyday reality of a hyper-aged society.
-The data acquired through this project will be a valuable asset for the Netherlands and the rest of the world, who will face a similar reality sooner or later.
+The data acquired through this project is a valuable asset for the Netherlands and the rest of the world, who will face a similar reality sooner or later.

 Explore the everyday reality of a hyper-aged society, a valuable lesson for the Netherlands and the rest of the world, which will face a similar reality sooner or later.
 Knowing more about the Japanese approaches can serve as a source of inspiration for finding ways to cope with the elderly care elsewhere.
 Solutions that have proven themselves in Japan may also open up new opportunities for stakeholders outside of Japan.

 German Institute for Japanese Studies, IMDI, RvO, Dutch Ministry of Health, Welfare and Sport (VWS).
-Academic cooperation : Prof. Jennifer Robertson (University of Michigan), Dr. Susanne Brucksch (German Institute for Japanese Studies), Dr. Florian Kohlbacher (The Economist Corporate Network North Asia) and Johan Hoorn (VU, Social Robotics)
+Academic cooperation : Prof. Jennifer Robertson (University of Michigan), Dr. Michel H.C.
+Bleijlevens (Maastricht University), Dr. Susanne Brucksch (German Institute for Japanese Studies), Dr. Florian Kohlbacher (The Economist Corporate Network North Asia) and Johan Hoorn (VU, Social Robotics)